MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/static.md

 ---
 description: Learn how to statically link the WebView2 loader library.
-title: How to Statically link the WebView2 loader library
+title: How to statically link the WebView2 loader library
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.date: 10/01/2020